alieliacik/MovieDB-API--Styled-Components-Master/README.md

 &nbsp;

 <strong> In this project I also used Material UI for Pagination.
-You can see how I override Material UI components with Styled Components.
+You can see how I override Material UI styles with Styled Components.
 It is realy powerful. </strong>

 &nbsp;